MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-unmapviewoffile2.md

 </dl>
 </td>
 <td width="60%">
-Unmaps a mapped view back to a placeholder (after you've replaced a placeholder with a mapped view using <a href="https://msdn.microsoft.com/D97138F0-2FB3-488A-91AC-A654B22FE9AD">MapViewOfFile2</a> or <a href="base.mapviewoffile2fromapp">MapViewOfFile2FromApp</a>).
+Unmaps a mapped view back to a placeholder (after you've replaced a placeholder with a mapped view using <a href="https://msdn.microsoft.com/D97138F0-2FB3-488A-91AC-A654B22FE9AD">MapViewOfFile2</a> or <b>MapViewOfFile2FromApp</b>).

 </td>
 </tr>